 When you select "Product Recommendations" BlueConic adds a placeholder placement to the content editor.
 Hovering over the placeholder makes it light up in blue.
 Click and edit or double click the placeholder to open the product recommendation popup for configuring the products that get recommended and how they appear to customers.

-Configuring product recommendations
+Configuring product recommendations for personalization

 Collector: Select a Collector, which serves as a source from which recommended items are chosen.
 You define this by configuring a Product Collector Connection.